mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-11-06-art-of-meeting-the-mind-where-stuck.md

 ## Practicing Attention Negotiation

 1. Take a hara (gut, belly) breath.
 Exhale fully, allow the shoulders to soften.
 2. Notice where attention is.
-Yours or theirs.
+Yours and theirs.
 Where is it fixated or looping?
 3. Name the stuck point.
 Without judgment, bring awareness to it.
 4. Draw a threshold.
 Offer a next step—a question, a pause, a breath.
 5. Listen openly.
 Let mutual attention reveal what’s next.